 Pick three.
 You can't show up meaningfully in more than that.

-The right way: be useful first, and sell second.
+Be useful first, and sell second.
 Here's what a good first week looks like:

 01